CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 19 - Graphics/graphics.md

 The first part of creating graphics for a program is to decide on the pieces, or **components**, of the visual and interactive parts of the program.
 This might be something as simple as "a red circle", or as complex as "an auto-scrolling image gallery".
 Each component should be able to function independently of other components - a red circle doesn't need to know if there's also an image gallery on the screen.
 Much like instance variables in classes allow you to nest one class within another, it's possible to nest smaller components within larger components to build more complex visuals.

-We'll be using a couple of components for this course, some of which are built in to Swing, and some of which are simplified wrappers around Swing components.
-As a general rule, if a component name starts with a capital 'J', it's built into **J**ava Swing; if it starts with 'CS1', it's a wrapper for this class.
+We'll be using a couple of components for this course which are simplified wrappers around Swing components - you can spot these classes because the names all start with 'CS1'.

 ## Layout